BothSann/bankist/README.md

 ## ©️ Copyright By

-© Copyright by Jonas Schmedtmann.
+© Copyright by **Jonas Schmedtmann**.
 This project is for educational purposes only and cannot be used for commercial purposes.